-- Preview Email Newsletter

 WASHINGTON, Aug.
 5 -- Humboldt County, Nevada, has submitted a public comment letter to the U.S. Department of the Interior (DOI) expressing apprehensions about proposed revisions to the National Environmental Policy Act (NEPA) implementation regulations and the accompanying Handbook.
 The letter raises significant issues regarding how these changes may negatively impact local government involvement in environmental reviews and decision-making processes.

-In its correspondence, Humboldt County em more ST
+In its correspondence, Humboldt County emphasizes that over 76% of its land is managed fede more ST

 Immigrant Legal Resource Center Urges DHS to Reconsider Data Collection Proposal (10)